India is one of the largest democracies in the world with a population of more than 1.39 billion, half of whom are young people under the age of 25.

 The MOMENTUM Safe Surgery in Family Planning and Obstetrics program supports the government of India to increase awareness of, equitable access to, and provision of high-quality, voluntary surgical obstetric and FP care.
 The program is also working to mitigate gender-based violence (GBV) by helping train healthcare providers to offer inclusive care for women and girls, transform harmful gender norms, and strengthen psychosocial-support services at GBV referral centers.

-In partnership with The YP Foundation, with funding from the World Health Organization India, EngenderHealth is supporting young people to become change agents in India’s response to COVID-19.
-We meaningfully engage with young people and enable them to amplify their voices through national- and state-level campaigns and participate in stopping the transmission of COVID-19 in their communities.
-The program also addresses the impact of COVID-19 on the SRH needs of young people.
+In partnership with The YP Foundation, with funding from the World Health Organization India, EngenderHealth supported young people to become change agents in India’s response to COVID-19.
+We meaningfully engaged with young people and enable them to amplify their voices through national- and state-level campaigns and participate in stopping the transmission of COVID-19 in their communities.
+The program also addressed the impact of COVID-19 on the SRH needs of young people.

 Through this unique two-month program, Engaging Adolescent Girls Champions (AGCs) for Newborn Girls, with support from UNICEF, EngenderHealth worked with the government of Bihar to engage adolescent girl peer educators to serve as AGCs to improve the survival of newborn girls by addressing gender inequalities.
 The program focused on expanding knowledge of newborn care among AGCs; improving newborn care knowledge and practices in the community; and increasing understanding of gender barriers that affect care of newborn girls in the AGC’s communities.
 Through the program, EngenderHealth trained and supported 1,005 AGCs, whose outreach efforts contributed to 531 newborn girls receiving follow-up care.